ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

 ROS 2 on-boarding guide
 =======================

-The purpose of this guide is supplement the on-boarding of new developers when they join the ROS 2 team.
+The purpose of this guide is to supplement the on-boarding of new developers when they join the ROS 2 team.
 It is mostly used by the ROS 2 team, but it might be useful for others as well.

 Request access to the GitHub organizations